electrode-io/memcache/packages/memcache-client/README.md

 -   `retryFailedServerInterval` - (ms) how often to check failed servers.
 Default 10000 ms (10 secs)
 -   `failedServerOutTime` - (ms) how long a failed server should be out before retrying it.
 Default 60000 ms (1 min).
 -   `keepLastServer` - (boolean) Keep at least one server even if it failed connection.
 Default `true`.

+### Data Compression

+The client supports automatic compression/decompression of the data you set.
+It's turned off by default.

+To enable this, you need to:

+-  Provide a compressor
+-  Set the `compress` flag when calling the [store commands](#lifetime-and-compress)

+#### Compressor

+By default, the client is modeled to use [node-zstd] version 2's APIs, specifically, it requires a compressor with these two methods:

+-   `compressSync(value)`
+-   `decompressSync(value)`

+Both must take and return `Buffer` data.

+If you just add [node-zstd] version 2 to your dependencies, then you can start setting the `compress` flag when calling the [store commands](#lifetime-and-compress) to enable compression.

+**If you want to use another major version of [node-zstd] or another compressor that doesn't offer the two APIs expected above, then you need to create a wrapper compressor and pass it to the client constructor.**

 ### Command Options